miztiik/dev-sec-ops/README.md

-# AWS Security Automation: Begineer to Professional
+# AWS Security Automation: Beginner to Professional Level

+As AWS cloud adoption is increasing, we have witnessed an expanded attack surface that cybercriminals can more easily exploit.
+Sensitive customer and corporate data has sprawled across multiple cloud environments, while deficiencies in security are increasing risks.

+This [Udemy course][1] helps you identify these risks and automate your response to the security incidents.
 This repository holds some of the resources to complete the [Udemy course][1].

 All pull requests, suggestions and comments are welcome.

 ## 👋 Buy me a coffee